lechefran/python_slam/docs/runtime.md

 # Runtime repair and platform validation

+These are the initial runtime-repair results.
+The subsequent [pose-refinement correction](pose-refinement.md) records the current 26-test validation and full-video comparison (1,180 accepted poses); sustained tracking loss and Linux execution remain unresolved.

+The later [numerical-conditioning work](numerical-conditioning.md) enables centered fitting with validated consensus refits by default.
+Its full dashcam replay retains all 1,180 baseline accepted frame IDs and adds 505.
+Current validation and remaining platform/accuracy limits are recorded in that report; the runtime measurements below remain historical.

 ## Supported installation target

 The application is pure Python around native NumPy/OpenCV/SciPy/g2opy wheels.
 It no longer imports legacy `g2o`, SDL, Pangolin or PyOpenGL.
 GUI code is optional and uses Matplotlib in the main thread.